 Functional Programming: It is mostly used for mathematical functions where it takes an argument and returns a value.
 Eg: Common Lisp, Scheme, Clojure, Wolfram Language, F#, etc.

 Object Oriented Programming: It is a programming language that makes use of objects which is a bundle of both data and methods.
 Eg: JAVA, C#, C++, VB.NET, etc.

 Logical programming : As the name suggests logical programming is based on logic, problem domains, relations and facts.
 Eg: Prolog, Datalog, ASP.

 Procedural programming stems from Structured programming and is based on the concept of the Procedure call.
 It is a programming paradigm that makes use of procedures(also called routines, subroutines, or functions).
 Most of the programming languages in the early days were Procedural.
 Procedural Programming is also known as Imperative Programming.
 It has well-structured computational steps which make use of features like modularity and scoping to enhance its readability and decrease its complexity.

 Modularity refers to the systematic division of a complex code into small modules.
 It reduces the complexity of a program and makes it easier to find and edit any part of the code if required.

-Scoping refers to enclosing the variables, constants and other statements and functions in a module.
-Scoping and modularity are closely related as scoping is used to implement modularity.
+Scoping refers to enclosing the variables, constants, and other statements and functions in a module.
+Scoping and modularity are closely related as scoping are used to implement modularity.

 Let’s have a look at a simple procedure of finding the maximum number from two user input numbers (flow chart).